 Polyamide is often blended with viscose or rayon.
-We don’t recommend washing items that contain polyamide since this fabric can expand when laundered.
+We don’t recommend washing items that contain polyamide since this fabric can expand or warp when laundered.
 Gwen once washed her favorite pants that were made of a polyamide blend, and they grew to twice their size!